stefanbeller/debian-flare/README.md

 A thanks goes out to Matthias Schmitz for helping me with my first Debian package.
 Another thanks goes to Loic Dachary for sponsoring this package (aka uploading it to Debian)
-and to Manuel A. Fernandez Montecelo for helping and uploading this package again and again :)
+and to Manuel A. Fernandez Montecelo for helping and uploading this package again and again and ... :)

 ## Support